TUDelft-MUDE/book/book/time_series/components.md

 ## Seasonality

 Seasonal variations explain regular fluctuations in a certain period of time (e.g. a year), usually caused by climate and weather conditions (e.g. temperature, rainfall), cycles of seasons, customs, traditional habits, weekends, or holidays.
-For example, the weekly signal is usually evident in the volume of people engaged in shopping (likely more people prefer going shopping in the weekends)
+For example, the weekly signal is usually evident in the volume of people engaged in shopping (likely more people prefer going shopping in the weekends).

 From {numref}`trend` it is also possible to see the seasonal variations: in fact sea levels are higher in summer and lower in winter.
 The annual warming/cooling cycle is the main contributor to these seasonal variations.